Hey👋,

 I'm Giacomo

-I will help you make sense of the AI Marketing revolution
+I help marketers and business leaders make sense of the AI Marketing revolution

 Portrait of Giacomo Iotti with short dark hair and brown eyes, wearing a dark turtleneck and a dark checkered blazer against a dark background.